A Large-Scale IPv6-Based Measurement of the Starlink Network: INTRODUCTION

 \section{INTRODUCTION}

 Low Earth Orbit (LEO) satellite networks have shown tremendous potential in recent years as a supplement and extension to traditional terrestrial networks.
-LEO satellite networks are built to deliver high-speed, low-latency Internet services globally, bringing great convenience to people's lives.
+LEO satellite networks are designed to provide high-speed, low-latency Internet services with global coverage.
 The wide coverage benefits communication in remote areas.
-It also shows a great advantage over terrestrial communication in latency, even in well-connected areas.
-The work in~\cite{handley2018delay} reveals that LEO satellite networks can provide lower latency communication than any possible terrestrial optical fiber network when communicating over a distance over \num{3000} km.
+Moreover, LEO satellite networks show a great advantage over terrestrial communication in latency, even in well-connected areas.
+The work in~\cite{handley2018delay} has shown that LEO satellite networks can provide lower latency communication than any possible terrestrial optical fiber network when communicating over a distance of \num{3000} km.

-Starlink from SpaceX stands out due to its expansive fleet of more than \num{7000} satellites.
-Starlink has connected over \num{4} million people with high-speed Internet across over \num{100} countries, territories, and many other markets as of September 2024~\cite{k1}.
-However, Starlink's internal architecture and operational details remain largely opaque, leaving the research community with a limited understanding.
+Among existing deployments, Starlink, operated by SpaceX, stands out due to its rapidly growing constellation of more than \num{9000} satellites.
+As of December 2025, Starlink has connected over \num{9} million people with high-speed Internet in more than \num{155} countries, territories, and other markets~\cite{k1}.
+Despite its scale and global impact, Starlink’s internal architecture and operational mechanisms remain largely opaque, leaving the research community with only a limited understanding of how this large-scale LEO network is structured and operated.